How Far Are We from Generating Missing Modalities with Foundation Models?: Evaluating the Potential Paradigms

-\textbf{Evaluation Metrics.} We employ metrics that reflect both the fidelity and semantic consistency of the generated modalities.
-For vision prediction, we use Fréchet Inception Distance (FID)~\cite{heusel2017gans} and CLIP-I~\cite{radford2021learning} similarity.
-For text prediction, we adopt Match Error Rate (MER)~\cite{morris2004and} and CLIP-T~\cite{radford2021learning} similarity.
-For audio prediction, we use Scale-Invariant Signal-to-Noise Ratio (SI-SNR)~\cite{luo2018tasnet} and Perceptual Evaluation of Speech Quality (PESQ)~\cite{recommendation2001perceptual}.
-CLIP-I and CLIP-T measure the semantic similarity between the generated and ground-truth modalities using CLIP-based embeddings.
-To evaluate downstream performance, we report classification metrics, including F1 score and average precision (AP), on the corresponding test sets.
-More details of the evaluation metrics can be found in the appendix.
+We employ metrics that assess both the fidelity and semantic consistency of the generated modalities.
+For evaluating image generation, we use Fréchet Inception Distance (FID)~\cite{heusel2017gans} and CLIP image similarity (CLIP-I)~\cite{radford2021learning}.
+For evaluating text generation, we report Match Error Rate (MER)~\cite{morris2004and} and CLIP text similarity (CLIP-T)~\cite{radford2021learning}.
+For evaluating audio generation, we adopt Scale-Invariant Signal-to-Noise Ratio (SI-SNR)~\cite{luo2018tasnet} and Perceptual Evaluation of Speech Quality (PESQ)~\cite{recommendation2001perceptual}.
+CLIP-I and CLIP-T measure the semantic similarity between generated and ground-truth modalities using CLIP-based embeddings.
+To evaluate downstream task performance, we report classification metrics including F1 score and average precision (AP) on the corresponding test sets.
+Additional details on metric computation are provided in the appendix.

-\textbf{Baselines.} To ensure diversity among baselines, we select two representative generators per modality.
-Specifically, we use SD 3.5 and FLUX.1 dev for vision, Qwen2.5-VL-7B and Qwen2.5-Omni-7B for text, and AudioLDM 2 and SA 1.0 for audio.
-These generators form the basis of \textbf{Paradigm 1}.
-For \textbf{Paradigm 2}, we extend the above setups by incorporating ranking modules—ImageBind (IB) and MLLM-as-a-Judge (MJ)—to select the most semantically aligned outputs.
-For \textbf{Paradigm 3}, we further introduce miner modules (Qwen2.5-VL-7B and GPT-4o), which extract salient elements (e.g., objects, actions, and inter-modal relationships) from the observed modalities to synthesize refined generation prompts.
-For consistency, all miners adopt a unified prompt template.
-In total, we construct 42 variants, and the additional details on baseline construction and prompt design are provided in the appendix.